YoYoGames/GM-TestFramework/README.md

 Synchronous tests are simple tests that can exist in two forms:

-* Facts: These are regular synchronous tests executed with a single function call.
+* **Facts**: These are regular synchronous tests executed with a single function call.
-* Theories: These are data-driven synchronous tests expanded into multiple Facts at runtime.
+* **Theories**: These are data-driven synchronous tests expanded into multiple Facts at runtime.

 Here's an example of how to create Facts and Theories using the TestFramework in GameMaker: